 - More than one generation in your family has had ovarian or breast cancer

 Your risk increases because these cancers can be caused by a change in certain genes - BRCA 1 AND BRCA 2 - that is passed on throughout a family.
 Genetic testing can tell if you have these genetic mutations.
+There are also genes that have not yet been identified but undoubtedly play a role in inherited breast cancers.

 Personal History of Breast Cancer